ioBroker/ioBroker.js-controller/README.md

 The following fields are allowed in the alias structure:

-* `alias.id` contains the ID of the target object/state to mirror or represents an object with the following two properties:
+* `alias.id` contains the ID of the target object/state to mirror OR (since js-controller 3.0) represents an object with the following two properties:
     * `alias.id.write` contains the ID of the object which will be set when alias is written
     * `alias.id.read` contains the ID of the object which will be mirrored to the alias object/state
 * `alias.read` can optionally contain a read script (will be evaluated) to calculate the alias value when the target state changes